Lynsey de Paul: Early songwriting

 Three of de Paul's earliest songs were co-written with Don Gould (formerly a member of the Applejacks) and recorded by Oliver! performer Jack Wild: "Takin' It Easy" and "Bring Yourself Back To Me" from the album Everything's Coming Up Roses, which was released in 1971.
 "Bring Yourself Back To Me" was also the B-side to Wild's 1971 US single "(Holy Moses!)
 Everything's Coming Up Roses".
-Another song co-penned by her, this time with Edward Adamberry, called "E.O.I.O.", was recorded by Wild as a track on his 1972 album A Beautiful World, and also released as a single by the Beads as well as an album track, "Io...Aio (EEO-EIO)" by the Italian group Domodossola (band) on their album D...
+Another song co-penned by her, this time with Edward Adamberry, called "E.O.I.O.", was recorded by Wild as a track on his 1972 album A Beautiful World, and also released as a single by the Beads as well as an album track, "Io...Aio (EEO-EIO)" by the Italian group Domodossola on their album D...
 Come Domodossola.

 After these initial successes, she was contracted to ATV-Kirshner music publishing (now Sony Music Publishing) by Eddie Levy when she was 18 years old.
-ATV Music (now Sony Music Publishing) was located above the Peter Robinson's store on Oxford Street, where she joined a group of professional songwriters that included Barry Blue (at that time known as Barry Green) and Ron Roker (later to become Barry's brother-in-law), resulting in revenues from songs recorded by other artists.
-One of their earliest songs (and the only song where all three collaborated) was "Sugarloaf Hill", recorded by the reggae artist, Del Davis and finally released on the Trojan Carnival Box Set CD in 2003 as part of the Trojan Box Set series.
+ATV Music (now Sony Music Publishing) was located above the Peter Robinson's store on Oxford Street, where she joined a group of professional songwriters that included Barry Blue (at that time known as Barry Green) and Ron Roker (later to become Blue's brother-in-law), resulting in revenues from songs recorded by other artists.
+One of their earliest songs (and the only song where all three collaborated) was "Sugarloaf Hill", recorded by the reggae artist, Del Davis (with De Paul singing backing vocals) and finally released on the Trojan Carnival Box Set CD in 2003 as part of the Trojan Box Set series.